This fall walk scavenger hunt is a fantastic way to enjoy a fun activity with your kids.

 - Make the most of this special time: Even if you’re not particularly an outdoorsy type, try to get into it for your kids.
 You can even tell them that nature walks aren’t your most favorite thing but you’re stretching yourself and trying new things.

 - Think outside the box: Stuck inside (weather, illness, or other yuckiness)?
 No worries!
-You can still enjoy this fall scavenger hunt by enjoying it with books, nature documentaries, and videos.
+You can still enjoy this fall scavenger hunt by enjoying it with a picture book or other books, nature documentaries, and videos.

 Get Your Free Fall Walk Scavenger Hunt